antononcube/Multi-language-code-generation-for-computational-workflows-book/README.md

 - How the parsers are made?

-- How the interpreter are made?
+- How the interpreters are made?

-- Special effort and use cases
+- Special efforts and use cases

+- Future work

-- Future work and how to redo the whole thing
+  - And how to redo the whole thing

 ## Who is the intended reader?